 - Long fingered gloves

 Note: We generally take three (or more) of everything so we have enough to wear, wash and dry.
-This assumes you’ll have access to clothes washing while you’re away.
-If not, you’ll need to think about hand washing, launderettes or you’ll need to take more kit!
+This assumes you’ll have access to clothes washing facilities while you’re away.
+If not, you’ll need to think about hand washing or launderettes – or you’ll add more clothing to your holiday essentials list!

 Extra clothing for cycling in mountains/if there’s any chance of mixed weather